Elixir (character): Krakoan Age

 When Professor X establishes a mutant nation on Krakoa, Elixir is revealed to be part of a group known as "The Five".
-Besides Elixir, the Five is made up of Goldballs (Fabio Medina), Proteus, Tempus, and Hope Summers, who combine their abilities to resurrect deceased mutants.
+Besides Elixir, the Five is made up of Egg, Proteus, Tempus, and Hope Summers, who combine their abilities to resurrect deceased mutants.
+During the third Hellfire Gala, Krakoa was attacked by Orchis, resulting in the Five, a portion of Krakoa, and many of its residents being transported to the White Hot Room.
+While the Krakoans are given the opportunity to return to Earth, the Five are not shown to have done so.

 Powers and abilities

 Elixir is an Omega-level mutant with the ability to manipulate the structure of organic matter within his vicinity, including his own body.
 Besides healing, he is capable of boosting and restoring mutant abilities, and possesses a death touch that can swiftly kill others and temporarily turns his skin black.
 Elixir is capable of cleansing the effects of drugs and curing the Legacy Virus and M-Pox.
 He used his healing abilities to enable Wolfsbane to survive the birth of her and Hrimhari's child Tier.
 Elixir is virtually immortal due to his healing abilities enabling him to regenerate his body and resurrect himself if killed.

 Elixir later develops the ability to resurrect others.
 Monet and Magneto speculate that he could do so to millions of people at once, but would lose his sanity in the process.